haddocking/haddocking.github.io/education/HADDOCK3/HADDOCK3-antibody-antigen/index.md

 If you are running this tutorial on your own resources _download and unzip the following_ [zip archive](https://surfdrive.surf.nl/files/index.php/s/R7VHGQM9nx8QuQn){:target="_blank"}
 _and note the location of the extracted PDB files in your system_.

-If running as part of the EU-ASEAN HPC school see the instructions in the next section.
+__If running as part of a BioExcel workshop or summerschool see the instructions in the next section.__

 _Note_ that you can also download and unzip this archive directly from the Linux command line: